tsatria03/CookyCraze/docks/readme.txt

 The number of matching symbols across the reels required to trigger this payout.
 Use 0 to define the loss outcome.
 This value should not exceed the number of reels.

 multiplier
 How much of the bet is returned to the player.
 4 means the player wins 4 times their bet.
-0.5 means the player wins half their bet.
-0 means the player loses their bet entirely.
+0.5 means the player wins half their bet, and 0 means the player loses their bet entirely.

 sound
 The sound file to play when this outcome fires, relative to sounds/misc/.